sensorario/go-book/Complex Types/functions.md

 }
 ```

+### Type omission

 When two or more parametr has the same type, you can omit all but the last.
 Go undertand type when omitted in this case.
+This may be not good for the readability of the code.

 ## Variadic functions